sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

-# Lab 3: Configuring Agent Pools and Understanding Pipeline Styles
+# Lab 3:  Enabling Continuous Integration with Azure Pipelines

+## Estimated timing: 60 minutes

-## Lab overview
+## Lab Scenario

-In this lab, you will learn how to define build pipelines in Azure DevOps using YAML.
+In this lab, you will learn how to define and manage build pipelines in Azure DevOps using YAML.
+You will configure branch policies for build validation in pull requests, work with feature branches and pull requests, and set up a CI pipeline as code.
+The lab covers importing YAML build definitions, enabling continuous integration, and testing the pipeline to automate and validate code changes efficiently.
-The pipelines will be used in two scenarios:

-- As part of Pull Request validation process.
-- As part of the Continuous Integration implementation.

 ## Objectives